baduelp/baduelp.github.io/research.md

 <h1 align="center"> Research </h1>

 <p align="justify">
+Our team studies the contribution of <b>transposable elements</b> (TEs) as a source of heritable allelic and epiallelic variation with a particular focus on <b>autopolyploidy</b>.
+To tackle these questions, we use the reference plant <em>Arabidopsis thaliana</em> as a model and combines multi-omic bioinformatic approaches with plant molecular genetics and field collections.

   My research focuses on the evolution of plant genomes to understand the genetic mechanisms involved and their consequences for adaptation and evolution.
 I am particularly interested in the evolutionary consequences of <b>transposable element</b> (TE) dynamics and <b>polyploidy</b>, which are both major drivers of genome evolution.
 </p>

 ### Assessing how the genetic and environmental determinants of natural transposition shape its adaptive potential in _Arabidopsis thaliana_